Togohogo1-Archive/joshgone-music/docs/basic.md

 Stops playing of the current song, which in turn causes the automatic fetching of the next song, which depends on the looping condition.

 If no loop is set on the queue, skipping causes the current song to be removed from the queue.

+Skipping a paused song does not persist the pause for the next song.

 #### Before Invoking Conditions